CARTAvis/manual_source/source/image_visualization.rst

    <img src="_static/carta_fn_renderConfig_colormaps.png"
         style="width:100%;height:auto;">

 The default scaling function, colormap, percentile rank, and a color for NaN pixels can be customized via the menu **File** -> **Preferences** -> **Render Configuration**.
-When the toggle of "Smoothed Bias/Contrast" is disabled, bias and constrast are applied in the way that discontinuity presents in the  resulting scaling function.
+When the toggle of "Smoothed Bias/Contrast" is disabled, bias and contrast are applied in the way that the resulting scaling function is piecewise smooth.

 .. raw:: html